letStayFoolish/react-ts-redux-sagas-app/src/instructions.md

 That function, getUsersSaga(), will call our API request and return data: const response = yield call(getUsersAPI);

-With that data, we gonna dispatch redux action to set users whatever that data is. state = action.payload: yield put(getUsersSlice(response.data));
+With that data, we gonna dispatch redux action to set users, whatever that data is. state = action.payload: yield put(getUsersSlice(response.data));

+thats how we change global state using redux-saga